imd1005-web-development-winter-2023/lecture-slides/pages/intro/about-me.md

 # What really matters
 And how does this benefit you?

-* This course is built on my 16 years developing in the Public Service
+* This course is built on my experience developing in the Public Service
-* I know how to leverage modern tools to build web sites and web apps that people actually want to use
+* You're going to learn how to leverage modern tools to build web sites and web apps that people actually want to use
 * You're going to get a solid look at how to do Accessibility (a11y) and side order of UX as well
 * Learn how to be always learning in this field